New homes offer you a lot of benefits.

 You have a chance to buy the model at two different points from the builder.

 One, is before the community starts selling.
-This is fairly rare, but many builders will sell the models up front and rent them back to the buyer to use to sell the rest of the community.
+This is fairly rare, but some builders will sell the models up front and rent them back to the buyer to use to sell the rest of the community.

 Obviously this option you would not move in quickly, as you will become a landlord first while they sell the whatever homes they are trying to showcase.
 But you will be able to own the home, which helps with planning.

 More commonly, the builder will sell the model homes after they are done selling their other homes.
 For a large community this will be when all the homes are sold.